alicanyucel/IonicMobileShopApp/README.md

-İonic Mobile Project ShopApp E-Commerce powered to Ali Can Yücel
+İonic Mobile Project ShopApp E-Commerce powered by to Ali Can Yücel